zaengle/envoyer-sentry-release-notifier/README.md

 # Envoyer Sentry Release Notifier
-This tool helps with the process of collecting commits and sending them to Sentry as a new release.
+This tool helps with the process of collecting commits and sending them to Sentry as a new release while deploying from [Laravel Envoyer](https://envoyer.io/).

+Sentry can associate a series of git commits to a release by providing a starting hash and ending hash.
+With Envoyer it can be a bit tricky since the `.git` repository isn't deployed with the site.
+By using the following combination of deployment hooks we are able to capture the two required hashes and gain the benefits of commit tracking in Sentry.

+## Installation

+`composer require zaengle/envoyer-sentry-release-notifier`

 ## Sentry Config

+Inside your `config/sentry.php` file add the `getCommitHash()` helper provided by this package.

 ```php
 <?php